cgccomeau/Gini-In-A-Bottle/README.md

 After visualizing our data, it should be easier to see that not all of our features are linearly correlated that well (if at all), thus as a group prediction, we are not expecting terribly high results from applying Linear Regression as is.

-## Unsupervised Methods and Results
+## Unsupervised Methods and Results - Amy & Anubhav

 Using different economic and demographics data as our features we can first explore our data from an unsupervised perspective.